Ph.D. in Theatre

-- Students must make satisfactory progress toward a degree by completing all courses attempted each semester, and passing all exams within periods set forth in this handbook.
+2. Students must make satisfactory progress toward a degree by successfully completing all courses attempted each semester, and passing all exams within periods set forth in this handbook.

 Students on probation will be subject to the following regulations:

-THFM 7840, 7850, and 7860 may be taken by doctoral students and included in the TDP under the following conditions:
+THFM 7840, 7850, and 7860 may be taken by doctoral students and included on the TDP under the following conditions:

-Subject matter not covered by an existing formal course or seminar is highly appropriate to a student’s program of study, or
+1. Subject matter not covered by an existing formal course or seminar, which is highly appropriate to a student’s program of study, or

 A maximum of two THFM 7840, 7850, and 7860 courses (or a total of six hours) may be included in the minimum required Ph.D. program and counted on the Tentative Degree Program.